spencermiles/docgenie/README.md

 - **Binary files**: Images, executables, archives, etc.

 ### Custom Exclusions
-Use the `--exclude` flag with glob patterns for additional filtering:
+Use the `--exclude` flag with glob patterns for additional filtering (works in both modes):

 ```bash
 # Exclude patterns